 About this course

+In this course participants will learn about the petroleum upstream fiscal systems and the contractual instruments governments use to grant oil companies the right to explore, develop and exploit hydrocarbon fields.
 This course draws widely on industry case studies and realistic examples to deliver a broad-based, practical introduction to managing oil and gas exploration, development and production contracts.

 What you will learn:

 - the structure and benefits of different types of international contracts for petroleum exploration, development and production